TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ## Changing Default Settings

 Some settings are not accessible with command-line arguments.
-They can be changed in the file `settings.json`.
-Comments are not allowed in json files so each of these options are explained here.
+Defaults are hardcoded but can be overwritten when a file called `mhpSettings.json` is present in the working directory.
+The settings uses are explained below.
+All settings must be present in the file unless.
+A fresh settings file can be generated with the `mhpSettings -w` commnd line tool.

 ```python
 {